Call for Submissions: Collective City Gallery Project

 Collective City Gallery Project

-We invite individual artists, artist collectives, and curators to submit a proposal for a 2-week show as part of our inaugural season in 2026.
-Successful candidates will receive rent-free access to the contemporary exhibition space at Dupont Rail Gallery in midtown Toronto.
+We invite individual artists, artist collectives, and curators to submit a proposal for a 2-week show as part of our exhibition season in 2027.
+Successful candidates will receive rent-free access to the contemporary exhibition space at a gallery space in midtown or downtown Toronto.
 The Gallery Project will also provide a part-time sitting attendant, and promotional support for the show.

 Collective City’s aim is to showcase and celebrate the work of independent artists working in the Toronto region.
 We define “independent” as having a studio practice with output that is not represented by a commercial gallery or institution.